genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/15_see-it-work.md

 ### Deployment of the back end

-Now we are going to install the Genesis Platform (i.e. Genesis distribution) on the server and then install the back end of our application on the same server.
-This is all done using the Genesis deploy plugin that comes with several tasks grouped under `genesisdeploy` and `genesissetup`.
+Now we are going to install the Genesis low-code platform (i.e. Genesis distribution) on the server and then install the back end of our application on the same server.
+This is all done using the Genesis deploy plugin, which comes with several tasks grouped under `genesisdeploy` and `genesissetup`.

 #### Deploying to the server

 :::caution
-This is one time operation.
-If this is not the first time following this tutorial skip to the next paragraph.
+This is a one-time operation.
+If this is not your first time following this tutorial, skip to the next paragraph.
 :::

 We will run `setupEnvironment` first (we only need to run it once) to set up the platform on the server.
 This task executes `install-genesis-distribution` (copies and unzips the Genesis distribution specified as a dependency) and then configures the installed distribution.